-Jet Training: These courses will help you to get the particular aircraft type job and trained you with flying jets.
+Jet Training: These courses will help you to get the particular aircraft type job and train you with flying jets.
 After you can be a professional pilot in airline, corporation or charter company.

 Step 9: Obtaining Flight Hours and Experience

 To be on a higher level of the aircraft pilot, pilot certification is not enough.
 Sometimes it also not enough to get the job as a commercial pilot.
-Applicant has to complete the minimum number of hours flight training.
+An applicant has to complete the minimum number of hours of flight training.
 It’s very common to have the pilot certification and still not getting the job due to not having enough qualification.

 When A pilot gains enough flight hours then they can apply for a job at the airline.
 After that, they can get the experience of flying aircraft in the airline and after some years they will qualify for the first officer position.